-It’s tempting to share holiday foods with our beloved pets, but some things are downright awful for dogs.
-Do you know what Thanksgiving foods your dog can’t eat?
+It’s tempting to share holiday foods with our beloved pets, but some are downright dangerous for dogs.
+Find out which Thanksgiving foods are safe for your dog to nibble.

 Our dogs are part of the family, so naturally, we want to share the Thanksgiving holiday with them.
 And that tends to mean sharing bits and pieces of all of the wonderful holiday food being served.
 It’s tempting because everyone is indulging, so pet parents need to know: What Thanksgiving foods can your dog enjoy, and which are dangerous?